Narabzad/msmarco-query-reformulation/README.md

 ### Query Generation

 The fine tuned T5 is not deterministic, therefore, we can generate a different query each time we run the model on a document.
 We run the model (N=25) times to generate N queries for each document in the qrels (relevant judged documents).
 You can generate N queries given any documents and the fine-tuned model by [following here](https://github.com/castorini/docTTTTTquery#predicting-queries-from-documents-t5-inference-with-tensorflow).

+Further, we evaluate the desiret evaluation metric on the 25 queries and select the one with the best performance.
+We consider the best performed queries acroox the N generated queries as the target query.
+If the target query failed to show any improvemet, we keep the original query (it happens in gold dataset)